In this article:

 Roadside Dispatch and Assistance

 Whether you're driving your own car or renting a car, your credit card can be a resource when you need help.
 Many credit cards offer roadside dispatch, which will send help when your car breaks down or runs out of gas, or if you get locked out.
 If the benefit just covers roadside dispatch, then you'll be responsible for payment of any services you receive.
-But some premium cards, such as The Platinum Card® from American Express, offer a complete roadside assistance benefit that includes the cost of many minor services.
+But some premium cards offer a complete roadside assistance benefit that includes the cost of many minor services.